undrivendev/template-webapi-aspnet/README.md

-This project can be used as a template to create new ASP.NET-based web APIs based on CQRS, Mediator, Clean Architecture patterns.
+This template can be used to bootstrap a working full-fledged ASP.NET Web Api project with a single CLI command (see below).

+It contains what I consider to be best practices/patterns, such as CQRS, Mediator, Clean Architectures.

 ## Like it?
 Give a star! :star:
 If you like this project, you learned something from it or you are using it in your applications, please press the star button.
 Thanks!